gmzi/portfolio2/README.md

-Static page that displays all user's github public repos (name and homepage).
+Personal page that displays all user's github public repos.
 Uses github public API, and a Next.JS serverless function.

 # Usage